 ALT tags were originally adopted for accessibility reasons to make it easier for screen readers.
 Those are a type of web browser that reads text for visually impaired visitors to your site.
-Since they can’t see the image, they need a text description of what the image is.
-Logically enough, ALT stands for alternative text.
+Since those users can't see the image, they need a text description of what the image is.
+Logically enough, ALT stands for alternative text, and it's that text that the screen reader reads aloud.

-But Google also uses that ALT text to help its search algorithm better judge what images are and how they relate to a particular search term.
+But Google--and presumably other search engines, as well--uses that ALT text in a related but slightly different way: to help its search algorithms better judge what is in an image and how it might related to a particular search term.

 The other image tag that matters for SEO is the Title attribute.
-But that’s less important than the ALT tag (but it does provide the tool tip when users roll the cursor over the image).
+But that's less important than the ALT tag (but the title attribute does provide the tool tip when users roll the cursor over the image).

-As Matt Cutts, Google’s anti-spam head guru, explains it, the importance of the ALT tags is that it helps describe the scene and helps narrow down what the image is about.
+As Matt Cutts, Google's former anti-spam head guru, explained it, the importance of the ALT tags is that it helps describe the scene and helps narrow down what the image is about.

 Adding an ALT tag is very easy to do, and you should pretty much do it on all of your images.
 It helps your accessibility, and it can help us understand what's going on in your image.
 [Matt Cutts, Google]